mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 ## Project Goals
 The goals of this app include:

-### Developer Goals
+### Site Owner Goals
-- Increase brand awareness
+- Create a fun interactive game that furthers my understanding of problem solving through code and the Python language
+- Create an attractive and easy to use game
+- Ensure the user understands the rules of the game
+- Ensure the user is provided with clear instructions on how to play on each screen
+- Ensure the user is provided with clear feedback on any errors and how to proceed
-- Convey the expertise, capabilities, and track record of the consultant to build trust in the brand
+- Allow the user to keep track of their score in the game
-- Increase qualified leads for the consultant's services
-- Build an SEO-optimised website with a great user experience to increase our search engine visibility and showcase the quality of the consultant's work
+- Allow the user to have thier score displaye don the leaderboard if it is a top ten high score

 ### User Goals
-- Play a fun and interactive online game of logic and luck against a virtual opponent
+- Play a fun and interactive online numbers and words puzzle game similar to the U.K. T.V. gameshow Countdown
 - Quickly understand the rules of the game and how to play
 - Be able to keep track of the game score and to try to beat their previous high score
-- Play the game as often as desired and have the game remember their name and details
+- Play the game as often as desired
+- Achieve a top ten high score that appears on the game leaderboard

 ## User Experience